 The employees are one of the greatest assets to the Group.
 Their interests, which include training and development; a safe environment to work; diversity and inclusion; fair pay and benefits; reward and recognition are a high priority.
 On a day-to-day basis, Directors engage directly with employees promoting an open, non-hierarchical culture, in which employees have an active contribution to the Group's success.
-Fortnightly "All Hands" meetings, Group updates and staff feedback questionnaires are performed, and the Board will actively reflect on these when making decisions.
 Regular management training, internship programmes, personal development and performance reviews all contribute to the development of staff.